undergroundpost/mr-robot-micropad/README.md

 **Mr. Robot Micropad** is a quirky, minimalist two-key input device designed for Home Assistant users.

 Built around a Wemos D1 Mini (ESP8266) and a 0.96" OLED display, this little guy blinks, glances, and looks around the room with expressive animated eyes.
-Each key can trigger up to eight unique Home Assistant actions using single, double, triple tap, or long-press.
+Trigger up to eight unique Home Assistant actions using single, double, triple tap, or long-presses.
 Mount it anywhere with magnets, and customize it with your own keycaps, colors, and plate materials — even the exposed wiring becomes part of the aesthetic.

 ---